 If you like it spicy, you'll love this smoked chicken rub recipe.
-A blend of several spices along with a bit of good ol' cayenne pepper gives this one an unforgettable kick of flavor.
+A blend of several herbs and spices along with a bit of good ol' cayenne pepper gives this one an unforgettable kick of flavor.

 This whole bird was seasoned generously with my smoked chicken rub recipe, and is now ready to go into my Masterbuilt smoker.

 Combine all of the ingredients well.
 If the herbs are whole, break them up in a mortar and pestle, or rub them vigorously between your hands.
 Season the chicken on all sides.

 Let it rest in the fridge for an hour before smoking to give the flavors time to absorb.
 For more flavorful breast meat, put the chicken dry rub under the skin, right against the flesh.

 I used a batch of my smoked chicken rub on that plump bird pictured above.
 After rinsing and trimming the bird it was seasoned with a few tablespoons of the dry rub mixture.

 I was sure to get it into the nooks and crannies where the legs and wings attach to the body.
 About one tablespoon was distributed evenly inside the body cavity.

 When I have the time, I brine whole chickens before seasoning and smoking.
 However, I was hungry and in a hurry so I skipped that step this time around.